Steel Dragon (Waldameer)

-Steel Dragon is a steel spinning roller coaster located at Waldameer & Water World in Erie, Pennsylvania, United States.
+Steel Dragon is a steel spinning roller coaster located at Waldameer & Water World in Erie, Pennsylvania.
 It was manufactured by Maurer AG and opened in 2004.

 History

 Steel Dragon opened to the public on July 2, 2004.
-It was in continuous operation since opening until 2025, when it remained closed at the beginning of the season due to the delayed installation of a new control panel.
+It remained in continuous operation from its opening until 2025, when it did not open at the beginning of the season due to the delayed installation of a new control panel.
 The ride reopened to the public on July 4th, 2025 following the successful installation of the new control system.

 Features

 The ride is a steel spinning coaster.
 The cars take a right turn out of the station followed by a lift hill.
 It falls down the largest drop at the top of the lift hill, as the cars begin to spin.
 The ride then hits an 80-degree bank.
 It completes one more rectangular circuit before returning to the station.

 Trains

 Steel Dragon has eight cars.
 The riders sit two in a row back-to-back in a car.
 Four riders can fit in a car at once.
-Waldameer typically runs a four-to-six car operation.
+Waldameer typically runs two to six cars at a time.